Healthcare System in Italy – Servizio Sanitario Nazionale

 In general, public medical care in Italy is excellent.
 Almost all patient costs are covered.
 The system focuses on both preventative and prescriptive care.
 And while there are occasional problems with hospital crowding and long wait times at public facilities, overall the system is efficient and affordable.

 Private health insurance in Italy is not as common as it is in other countries.
-As it’s not possible to opt out of the public system and since private insurance premiums are not tax deductible, the majority of Italians stick with the public system.
+As it’s not possible to opt-out of the public system and since private insurance premiums are not tax-deductible, the majority of Italians stick with the public system.

 For those who do carry private health insurance, it falls under two categories.
 The first is corporate insurance.
 Just as the name suggests, this is private insurance paid for by companies which will cover employees and sometimes their families.
 Private health insurance is occasionally offered by employers as a perk in Italy, but not at the same level as other countries.
 Second is non-corporate insurance.
 These policies are supplied by either for-profit or non-profit organizations and can be individual policies or collective in nature.
-And, of course, non-Italians also hold global medical coverage which they purchase in their home country before they move abroad.
+And, of course, non-Italians also hold international health insurance which they purchase in their home country before they move abroad.

 As with all countries, private health insurance in Italy means patients have shorter wait times and more private, comfortable facilities.
 Doctors and nursing working in private facilities are also more likely to speak English.
 But in Italy, private insurance is also popular for patients in the south of the country.
 Public facilities are more basic in the south than the north and having access to private insurance gives patients the maximum amount of options.